The Johnny Depp and Amber Heard Defamation Trial: Everything You Need to Know

-We now one month into the highly publicized defamation trial between actors Johnny Depp, 58, and Amber Heard, 36.
+We're now one month into the highly publicized defamation trial between actors Johnny Depp, 58, and Amber Heard, 36.
 Lawyers for Depp and Heard presented their opening statements and Depp has taken the stand.
-After weeks of online support for Depp through TikTok, Twitter, YouTube and every online platform known to the sun, it will soon be Amber Heard's turn to take the stand.
+After weeks of online support for Depp through platforms like TikTok, Twitter and YouTube, Heard began her testimony in court on Wednesday.

 Depp, widely known for his role in the Pirates of Caribbean franchise, is suing Heard, his ex-wife, for defamation over an opinion piece she wrote for The Washington Post and is seeking $50 million.
 Heard is also countersuing for $100 million.